 However, I am in the business of helping people and, in the end, I don’t make any effort to hide it, as I have no reason to, it’s a part of who I am.
 As you’ll read later, it’s played a role in forming my successes.

-Throughout this article, I will initially talk through what can be considered challenges to all autistic peoples in general.
+Throughout this article, I will initially talk through what can be considered challenges to all autistic people in general.
 Then move to relate those to my own experiences and personality before finally linking everything back to the health and fitness industry.